GeoffAWaddington/CSI_Install/README.md

  CSI installation
 Version 3.0.1

+See the Change Log for info on the latest changes https://github.com/GeoffAWaddington/CSI_Install/wiki/Change-Log

 To download:
 1. Press the green "Code" button above and select the "Download Zip" option.
 2. Download the zip file.